Richard Estes’ Realism

-The exhibition is on view at the Portland Museum of Art in Portland, Maine from May 22, 2014 through September 7, 2014 before traveling to Washington, D.C.
+The exhibition was on view at the Portland Museum of Art in Portland, Maine from May 22, 2014 through September 7, 2014 before traveling to Washington, D.C.

 Richard Estes' Realism is organized by the Smithsonian American Art Museum and the Portland Museum of Art, Maine.
 The museums thank the following donors for their generous support of the exhibition: Gabrielle Bekink and the Honorable Rudolf Bekink, Isabelle and Scott Black, The Wolf Kahn & Emily Mason Foundation, Thelma and Melvin Lenkin, The Lunder Foundation – Peter and Paula Lunder, Elizabeth Ragland Park Fund of Triangle Community Foundation, Debbie Frank Petersen, the Walter and Lucille Rubin Foundation, Holly and Nick Ruffin, and John Wilmerding.
 The accompanying catalogue is supported by Furthermore: a program of the J.M.
 Kaplan Fund, Marlborough Gallery and the Wyeth Foundation for American Art.